 Flaine © www.flaine.com

 Probably because it was purpose-built, the holiday destination of Flaine is one of the most user-friendly ski resorts in France: compact, with easy access to the pistes, and a location that ensures exceptional snow conditions.
 Flaine is situated beneath Mont Blanc, near Geneva, at the gateway to 'Le Grand Massif', one of the best ski and snowboard areas of France.
-From the nursery slopes, to an easy glide on the 8.5 mile (14km) blue Cascade run, or the off-piste challenge of the Combe de Gers, Flaine is a trend-setting family-orientated resort that caters for all levels of skiers and boarders.
+From the nursery slopes, to an easy glide on the nearly nine mile (14km) blue Cascade run, or the off-piste challenge of the Combe de Gers, Flaine is a trend-setting, family-orientated resort that caters for all levels of skiers and boarders.

 The majority of Flaine's marked ski runs are suited to intermediate skiers, but there are also some challenging adventure trails for experts.
 The breathtaking view from the cable car station atop Les Grandes Platieres gives a perspective on the variety of terrain, lifts and trails spread out in three directions.
-Flaine is connected by a system of lifts to the traditional resorts of Les Carroz, Morillon and Samoens, offering altogether a huge ski-circus of 78 lifts and more than 160 miles (257km) of trails.
+Flaine is connected by a system of lifts to the more traditional resorts of Les Carroz, Morillon and Samoens, offering altogether a huge ski-circus of 78 lifts and more than 160 miles (257km) of trails.
 There are 16 black, 54 red, 47 blue, and 15 green pistes, along with a 'hot' snowpark for snowboarders (the Jampark), and about 40 miles (64km) of cross-country.
 There are several excellent ski and snowboarding schools available for beginners, and excellent nursery slopes close to the resort.
 The altitude virtually guarantees good snow coverage from December to May.

 Most holiday visitors to Flaine come on package deals, which include dining in the hotel, but for those who want a change of scene, Flaine has about two dozen establishments offering a variety of typical French cuisine, traditional fondues, or pizza and snacks.
-Good choices for basic French fare are Les Chalets du Michet, which operates from a converted cowshed, or La Perdrix Noire.
-Limes Rock Café has good value meals, and Chez Daniel, where you can sizzle steaks on hot rocks, is famous for its crêpes.

 Off the slopes Flaine offers many diversions to holidaymakers looking for a bit of diversity.
-There is a cinema, ice-rink, swimming pool, fitness centre, bowling alley and indoor climbing wall.
+There is a cinema, ice-rink, indoor swimming pool, fitness centre, bowling alley and indoor climbing wall.
 Snowshoeing and ice driving are popular.